 How can any attraction on the Amalfi Coast beat that?

 The Path of the Gods (Centre deli Dei in Italian) is a walking trail along the spectacular Amalfi Coastline.
 You can walk it in about three to five hours.

 Since you now know that the Amalfi Coast has the Path of the Gods, you won’t want to miss walking it when visiting the Amalfi Coast.

 The trail is also known as the Walk of the Gods, which beautifully contradicts many Christians’ belief that there is only one true God in existence.

 It wouldn’t surprise me if the Greek Gods themselves walked along this glorious clifftop pathway at some point in time.

-The other disappointment I felt was not staying long enough in certain scenic Amalfi Coast towns.
+The other slight disappointment I felt was not staying long enough in certain scenic Amalfi Coast towns.
 That’s why my advice to you will be invaluable.